Overview

 Critical Thinking Task

-Answer the question “How might your changes affect free speech, business interests, and different cultural perspectives?” (time: no more than 1:30 minutes)
+Answer the question “What unintended consequences might your proposal create, and what would you do to prevent them?” (time: no more than 1:30 minutes)

 Speech